Skip to main content

 Owned audience: channels where you hold the relationship directly.
 Your email list, your membership platform, your payment history, your first-party behavioral data.
 No intermediary between you and your most engaged fans.

-The difference is not about where you post.
-It is about where the data lives and who controls access to it.
+The difference comes down to where the data lives and who controls access to it, not where you post.

 What Are the Three Pillars of Owned Infrastructure?